kwicz/haiku-checker/README.md

 #### _A website that checks if a poem is a Haiku, Jan 2020_

-#### By _**kwicz Dana Luukko**_
+#### By _**K.Wicz & Dana Luukko**_

-## Preview

 ## Description

-_A webpage that takes user input in three seperate lines and checks to see if each line meets the criteria of a Haiku.
-The first line must be 5 syllables, the second line must be 7 syllables, and the 3rd line must be 5 syllables. _
+A webpage that takes user input in three seperate lines and checks to see if each line meets the criteria of a Haiku.
+The first line must be 5 syllables, the second line must be 7 syllables, and the 3rd line must be 5 syllables.

 ## Project Specifications